InnerSourceCommons/managing-innersource-projects/infrastructure/infrastructure.md

   such communities.
 As there are contributions beyond the code, the ownership of the contributions should help to understand other types of contributions.
-From documentation to mentorship or helping others in the forums are activities of interest in inner source communities.
+From documentation to mentorship or helping others in the forums are activities of interest in InnerSource communities.

 * **Archivable**.
 Any tool should provide an archive of previous actions.
 This will help when talking about specific pieces of code, previous technical discussions in the communication channels or decisions made during the design summits.
 This should help for referencing purposes.

 * **Searchable**.
-As more and more projects will be added to the inner source process, the amount of repositories of information will grow in the same way.
+As more and more projects will be added to the InnerSource process, the amount of repositories of information will grow in the same way.
 It is important to have searching capabilities within the platform.
 This will help to reuse and discover projects and contributors useful for our own purposes.